AngelaC123/A11_URL-shortener/README.md

 ```
 npm run start
 ```
-5. Once seeing message below, the project has now running successfully.
+5. Once seeing message below, the project has been running successfully.
 ```
 Express server is now listening on http://localhost:3000
 ```
-6. You can start using the project by using the URL below on your browser.
+6. Enter the URL below on your broswer to start using the project.
 ```
 http://localhost:3000
 ```
-7. Press `Ctrl +C` to quit the project.
+7. Once done.
+Press `Ctrl +C` to quit the project.

 ## Tools in use
 * node.js v16.14.0